chkp-antonr/k8s-vagrant/README.md

     IP_NET="192.168.3"
     IP_START=70

-Define a subnet for your Kubernetes vrtual machines.
+Define a subnet for your Kubernetes virtual machines.
 You may have several clusters within the same subnet by starting them from different directories.
 Just ensure to have proper IP_START in different Vagrantfile.

 ### Memory and CPU